bkimmig/developer_test/README.md

                 home.html
             base.html
             navbar.html
+        spotify_api/
+            spotify.py
         __init__.py
     config.py
     requirements.txt
     run.py
     README.md

 The views for this application live in main_app.
 You should only need to add files in that directory and in the templates directory.
-If you decide to use JavaScript (write your own) for any reason you can put it into the static/js/ folder (you shouldn't need to), or put it at the top of the html file.
+If you decide to use JavaScript (write your own) for any reason you can put it into the static/js/ folder, or put it at the top of the html file.

+You should take a look at the spotify_api/spotify.py.
+You will want to use this to get the data.
+Feel free to write your own if you feel more comfordable doing that.

 ### Running The Application